Special Weather Statement issued for Adair, Allen, Anderson, Barren, Bourbon, Boyle, Breckinridge by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Allen, Barren, Breckinridge, Butler, Edmonson, Grayson by NWS
+Wind Advisory issued for Ballard, Caldwell, Calloway, Carlisle, Christian, Crittenden by NWS

-Effective: 2022-10-25 10:00:00 EDT Expires: 2022-10-25 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-10-25 16:16:00 EDT Expires: 2022-10-25 20:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Allen; Barren; Breckinridge; Butler; Edmonson; Grayson; Hancock; Hardin; Hart; Logan; Meade; Ohio; Simpson; Warren WIND ADVISORY IN EFFECT FROM 10 AM TO 8 PM EDT TUESDAY * WHAT...South winds 15 to 20 mph with gusts up to 45 mph expected. * WHERE...Portions of north central, northwest and south central Kentucky. * WHEN...From 10 AM to 8 PM EDT Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Ballard; Caldwell; Calloway; Carlisle; Christian; Crittenden; Daviess; Fulton; Graves; Henderson; Hickman; Hopkins; Livingston; Lyon; Marshall; McCracken; McLean; Muhlenberg; Todd; Trigg; Union; Webster WIND ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING * WHAT...South winds 15 to 25 mph with gusts up to 40 mph expected. * WHERE...Portions of western Kentucky, southern Illinois and southwestern Indiana. * WHEN...Until 7 PM CDT. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 weather.gov